 The GMA also requires the designation of natural resource lands of long-term commercial significance.
 These areas include forest, agriculture, and mineral resource lands.
-Natural resource lands are not found within the City of Fircrest or its Potential Annexation Area.
+Natural resource lands are not found within the City of Fircrest.

 PLANNED LAND USE IN ADJACENT JURISDICTIONS